I-129, Petition for a Nonimmigrant Worker

 For Residence in the Commonwealth of the Northern Mariana Islands (CNMI):

 There is additional guidance you must follow if you are requesting an initial grant of nonimmigrant status in the CNMI.
-For more information please visit the grant of status webpage.
+For more information please visit the grants of status webpage.

 When completing Form I-129, please list your CNMI Post Office Box when asked for a street or physical address.
 All filings for employment or services in CNMI, regardless of classification, are filed with the California Service Center at: P.O.
 Box 10698, Laguna Niguel, CA 92607-1098.
 All courier or express deliveries should be forwarded to 24000 Avila Road, 2nd Floor, Room 2312, Laguna Niguel, CA 92677.